Personal Investment 101

 2. Investment Time Horizon Your time horizon is the amount of time you plan to keep your investments before needing to access the money.
 If you're investing for a long-term goal, like retirement, you can generally take on more risk because you have time to recover from potential market downturns.
 If your goal is shorter-term, you might want to opt for less volatile investments to avoid the risk of losing money before reaching your goal.

-3. Emotional Comfort with Risk Everyone reacts differently to risk.
+3. Emotional Comfort with risk Everyone reacts differently to risk.
 Some investors can handle market swings with ease, while others might feel stressed and anxious when their investments fluctuate.
 It's essential to evaluate your emotional tolerance for risk, as being too stressed about your portfolio can lead to poor decisions like selling in a downturn or missing out on growth opportunities.

 4. Financial Goals Your financial goals play a key role in determining your risk tolerance.
 If you're saving for long-term goals, such as retirement, you might be willing to accept more risk for the potential of higher returns.
 However, if your goal is to preserve capital for a near-future purchase, you may want to take a more conservative approach with low-risk investments.